input-output-hk/catalyst-libs/rust/rbac-registration/examples.md

     style R4 fill: yellow
 ```

-It isn't allowed to reference not the latest valid registration in the chain.
+Only the latest valid registration in the chain can be referenced.
-In the example the registration in the slot number 130 would be ignored because it references the root registration, but
+In the example the registration at slot 130 is ignored because it references the root registration, while the most
-the latest transaction is the one in the slot number 120.
+recent valid transaction is the one at slot 120.
-The registration in the slot number 140 is ignored because it references an invalid transaction.
+The registration at slot 140 is also ignored because it references an invalid transaction.

 ### Updating a stake address